Carl A. Johnston's Economic System Design Page

 The findings of this paper were presented at the White House health care summit in Spring 2009 and published by NFIBRF.
 I intend to further elaborate of this study in an article (in revisions) for Economic Inquiry.
 This effort looks at the broader question of whether employer/employee mandates are more efficient than single-payer systems to establish new social programs, especially in health care.

-I have been asked to create a mechanism for reducing bureaucratic ‘bloat’ in the federal government (although my intention is to render something that would be of use for all long-lived institutions).
+I have been asked to create a mechanism for reducing bureaucratic ‘bloat’ in the federal government.
 The envisioned mechanism would measure how bureaucratic interventions change rules of trade for everyone and then to devise an order of negotiation that stakeholders can use to minimize bloat.